 All of the community colleges and public universities in Mississippi can help you prepare for a path into management.
 Thankfully, each of these higher ed institutions also participates in the Complete 2 Compete (C2C) program.
 C2C helps adults with some college credits go back to college to graduate.

 Here are a few of the resources C2C offers to former college students in Mississippi:

 - C2C Coaches are experts in helping adults find the fastest path to their college degree and in sharing resources that can help with finances, academics, schedules, and more!
 Learn about coaches.

 - The C2C Grant is available for almost all C2C participants.
 Qualifying adults receive $1000 per semester toward educational expenses.
 Learn about the grant.

 - Tailored degree options are available only for C2C participants, along with other resources from Mississippi community colleges and universities.
 Learn about options.

-All of these resources are available to help adults finish their degrees as quickly, so that you can get credentials that can make a difference for your career, life, and family.
+All of these resources are available to help adults finish their degrees as quickly so that they can get credentials that can make a difference in their careers, life, and family.